tsprlng/useful-pgp-agent/tools/README.md

 ### Get OpenPGP public key

-It is possible to get an OpenPGP public key representation of the keys on a card in many (but not all) circumstances.
+This command returns an OpenPGP public key representation of the keys on a card.

-This command will always return an OpenPGP public key representation, however, eliptic curve-based decryption (sub-)keys may be wrong (see https://gitlab.com/hkos/openpgp-card/-/issues/2).
+To bind the decryption and authentication subkeys (if any) to the signing key, the user pin needs to be provided.

 ```
 $ opgpcard pubkey